What is an Exempt-Interest Dividend?

 It is why, in many scenarios, it is prudent to work with an accountant or do due diligence regarding which portion of your exempt-interest dividend is completely tax-free.

 In North Carolina, for example, all taxpayers who receive interest on different notes and bonds from states outside of North Carolina must add the interest accrued to their North Carolina return.
-The only exemption to the regulation is if there is a statement from a supporting mutual fund showing that it is not taxable.
+The only exception to the regulation is if there is a statement from a supporting mutual fund showing that it is not taxable.

 Alternative Minimum Tax (AMT) – Importance in Exempt-Interest Dividends